 Not only will your writing concentration equip you to write a solid resume, but you will also have obtained some specific transferrable skills that employers are seeking.
-View resume samples from the Office of Career Services on Handshake and this list of transferrable skills to get you started:
+View resume samples and a Resume Writing Guide from the Career Services Office on Handshake (under Career Center, Resources) and this list of transferrable skills to get you started:

 Internships are the best way to verify that a field you are interested in is a good fit for you.
 They allow you to apply theories and skills learned in the classroom to the real world and allow you to gain new workplace skills.
 Internships are also an opportunity to make connections with people in your industry of interest and can lead to full-time job offers.

 Start by researching companies you are interested in interning for then take note of their application process and timeline for hiring.
 Gather all necessary application materials and apply within the proper window.
-If you receive an interview invitation, set up a mock interview with the Office of Career Services to practice your interviewing skills before attending.
+If you receive an interview invitation, set up a mock interview with Career Services and/or use Big Interview to practice your interviewing skills before attending.
 Be sure to send a thank you note after your interview.

 The easiest way to research an organization is to use available online resources such as the company website and career sites.
-Make an appointment with a career counselor for a list of relevant resources to aid your search.
+Visit the “Researching Employers” resource section on Handshake for a list of helpful resources.
+If you have any questions or concerns regarding an organization, you can also meet with a career coach in the Career Services office for additional guidance.
 Be sure to research the organization via your connections as well.
-Talk to family, friends, professors, and professional in the community about organizations you are interested in.
+Talk to family, friends, professors, and professionals in the community about organizations you are interested in.

 Some academic departments offer internship credit.
 Talk to your academic department's internship coordinator and the Office of the Registrar for more information.

 Your favorite magazine, newspaper, or website likely offers internships for writing, social media, and design.
 Here are just a few organizations to look into: